Carbon finance: introduction

 Project type Renewable energy in China and India (hydraulics, etc.) Gas plant improvements (Russia, Ukraine)

-Certification Mecanisms Cumbersome Process Simplified Process
+Certification Mechanisms Cumbersome Process Simplified Process

 Allocated Unit account (1 ton eq CO2) CER - Certified Emission Reductions ERUEmission Reduction Units